 After much consideration, the organ committee has decided to redecorate the facade pipes adhering as much as possible to the original design.
 When the paint was removed from these pipes (5 coats of paint!), the original designs reappeared on the zinc pipe bodies.
 Now the pipes have been repaired and are ready to decorate by our master pipemaker, Oyster Pipeworks.
 Once the final color decisions have been made, the pipes will be painted in the classic Victorian style and reinstalled on the magnificent American walnut case.

-Sometimes, good things take time, but the Wabash organ is coming together nicely.
+Sometimes, good things take time, with Covid, LOTS of time, but the Wabash organ is coming together.
 We can't wait to complete this beautiful new Reynolds instrument!